philastrophist/weave-io/README.md

     * A single spectrum is the processed spectrum from the raw data
     * A stack spectrum is the spectrum resulting from stacking two or more single spectra in a single ob
     * A superstack spectrum results from stacking *between* OBs but with the same instrument configuration
-    * A supertarget spectrum results from stacking every single spectrum of a single WeaveTarget cname.
+    * A supertarget spectrum results from stacking every single spectrum of a single Weave_Target cname.

+* An L2 product refers to analysis products performed by Redrock, Gandalf, PPXF, RVSpecFit, and Ferre.
+* Each one of these fits has a model spectrum and analysis output (such as line indices)
+* Each L2 product has at least 2 corresponding L1 products since the red and blue spectra are joined together for the analysis.

-* There are three types of `Target`
+* There are three types of `target`
-    1. `WeaveTarget` is the unified target based on ra, dec.
+    1. `weave_target` is the unified target based on ra, dec.
 They have a unique CNAME
-    2. `SurveyTarget` is a target specified by a survey in a surveycatalogue (they reference a single WeaveTarget).
+    2. `survey_target` is a target specified by a survey in a `survey_catalogue` (they reference a single `weave_target`).
 These are unique to a catalogue.
-    3. `FibreTarget` is a result of assigning a spectrograph `Fibre` to a `SurveyTarget`.
+    3. `fibre_target` is a result of assigning a spectrograph `fibre` to a `survey_target`.
 These are unique to an OBSpec.

 ### What is an attribute?
 What is an object?
 What is a product?